KEP-5677: DRA Resource Availability Visibility

 RiskMitigation

-Large status objects (many pools)Required driver field bounds response; limit field caps further
+Large status objects (many pools)Required driver field bounds response; limit field capped at 1000 (default 100); status pools list capped at maxItems=1000

 Operational Risks